cris-zapata/FSK-Module/README.md

 # Binary FSK Tone Module

-A discrete **binary frequency-shift keying (FSK)** link — an encoder that maps a digital bit onto one of two audio tones, and a decoder that recovers the bit and flags whether a valid tone is present.
+A discrete **binary frequency-shift keying (FSK)** that links an encoder that maps a digital bit onto one of two audio tones, and a decoder that recovers the bit and flags whether a valid tone is present.
 Built as a hands-on way into modulation theory, and as the first step toward exploring **chaotic-carrier secure communication**.

 ## Motivation